CDC findings: How US children are diagnosed with Attention-Deficit/Hyperactivity Disorder

 - Nearly half of the children were first diagnosed by a primary health care provider.

-- Almost in all cases, the health care providers discussed the behavioral issues of kids with their parents.
+- In almost all cases, the health care providers discussed the behavioral issues of kids with their parents.

 - Almost all the cases of ADHD diagnoses procedure had the involvement of an adult outside of the family.